PatrykRadon/Swarmball/stage1.md

 	>https://www.reddit.com/r/reinforcementlearning/comments/8w7mn2/comparison_selection_of_rl_algorithms_in/

 ### TASK 3 (Wiola)
-1. build Random Map Generator function with parameterized "difficulty level" that will be build of:

-	1. Base level (from horizontal plane to steeper ascending slope)
-	2. Fluctuations and obstacles (Noise-like up and down bumps, with the increasing amplitude, and an increasingly diagonal nature.
+1. build Random Map Generator function with parameterized "difficulty level" that will be build of fluctuations and obstacles (Noise-like up and down bumps, with the increasing amplitude, and an increasingly diagonal nature.
 That will make it go from small hills and valleys to a structure simmilar to a Worms Armaggedon map)

 <p align="center">
   <img src="https://i.imgur.com/aPxkHBW.png">